NVIDIA/aistore/docs/_posts/2025-02-06-oci-object-storage-support.md

 $ export OCI_MULTI_PART_UPLOAD_THRESHOLD="200000"
 ```

-Restartinfg your local AIStore instance one last time and repeat the GET operation.
+Restart your local AIStore instance one last time and repeat the GET operation.
 Here, the
 Multi-Part Download functionality will be enabled.

 ```sh